antonengelhardt/wasm-oidc-plugin/README.md

 A plugin for the [Envoy-Proxy](https://www.envoyproxy.io/) written in [Rust](https://www.rust-lang.org).
 It is a HTTP Filter, that implements the OIDC Authorization Code Flow.
 Requests sent to the filter are checked for the presence of a valid session cookie.
 If the cookie is not present, the user is redirected to the `authorization_endpoint` to authenticate.
 After successful authentication, the user is redirected back to the original request with a code in the URL query.
 The plugin then exchanges the code for a token using the `token_endpoint` and stores the token in the session.
 If the cookie is present, the plugin validates the token and passes the request to the backend, if the token is valid (optional).

+## Demo

+Go to [demo-page](https://demo.wasm-oidc-plugin.ae02.de) to see the plugin in action.
+[Auth0](https://auth0.com) is used as the OIDC provider.
+Simply create an account or login with Google.
+The plugin has been configured to show [httpbin.org](https://httpbin.org) as the upstream.
+Then open the developer tools and check the cookies or use the [httpbin cookie inspector](https://demo.wasm-oidc-plugin.ae02.de/#/Cookies/get_cookies).
+You will see a cookie called `oidcSession-0`.
+This is the session, that holds the authorization state.
+If you delete the cookie and refresh the page, you will be redirected to the `authorization_endpoint` to authenticate again.

 ## Why this repo?

 This repo is the result of a bachelor thesis in Information Systems.
 It is inspired by two other projects: [oidc-filter](https://github.com/dgn/oidc-filter) & [wasm-oauth-filter](https://github.com/sonhal/wasm-oauth-filter).
 This project has several advantages and improvements: